Drug Treatment and Testing Orders

 What happens if an offender has a positive drugs test?

-The Court expects offenders to reduce their drug taking and offending, but realises that this may be difficult and could take some time.
+The Court expects offenders to reduce their drug taking and offending, but realises that this may be difficult.
 It is important that people try to co-operate with their treatment programme and that they:

 - are honest about their drug use